IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/getting-the-tomtom-api-key.md

 After signing TomTom's evaluation agreement, additional authorizations will be granted and you can experience the full functionality of the TomTom IndiGO SDK and Navigation.

+__Note:__ When you decide to store the TomTom API key in a repository, please make sure that it is not publicly accessible.

 __Note:__ When you do not intend to use the Navigation services, there is no need to set an API key.
 However, the build process fails when no API key has been configured.
 You can set a Gradle property that allows building without the API key, but then TomTom IndiGO will not show the map and cannot calculate a route.
 Locate the Gradle properties file, as explained in the [Installing the API key](#installing-the-api-key) section, and add the following line.
 You can then skip the rest of this page.